2002 Regular Session

 NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, THE SENATE CONCURRING THEREIN, That we do hereby commend and congratulate Mr. and Mrs. Paul Lincoln Parker of Water Valley, Mississippi, on being selected the 2001-2002 recipients of the Community Inspiration Award and extend to them our heartiest wishes for many more years of good health, peace and happiness.

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to the family of Mr. Granville Harrison, and the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Mr. and Mrs. Paul L. Parker and to members of the Capitol Press Corps.